usrbinr/fpaR/README.md

 There are 3 main categories of functions:

-- Time intelligence (Ready for testing and feedback)
+- Time intelligence
-- Segmentation strategies (work in progress)
+- Segmentation strategies
-- Factor Analysis (work in progress)
+- Factor analysis (work in progress)

+### Datasets

+> We recommend using the [Contoso](https://usrbinr.github.io/contoso/)
+> package for any practice analysis.
+The contoso datasets are fictional
+> business transaction of Contoso toy company which are helpful for
+> business intelligence related analysis

 ### Time intelligence

-`fpaR` provides readily available functions for most time intelligence analysis such as **Year-over-Year**(`yoy()`), **Month-to-Date**(`mtd()`), and **Current Year-to-Date over Previous Year-to-Date** (`ytdopy()`) analysis.
+`fpaR` provides readily available functions for most time intelligence analysis such as **Year-over-Year**(`yoy()`), **Month-to-Date**(`mtd()`), and **Current Year-to-Date over Previous Year-to-Date** (`ytdopy()`) analysis

-These functions are designed to quickly answer most common time intelligence related analysis in a consistent, fast and transparent way.
+These functions are designed to quickly answer most common time intelligence related analysis in a consistent, fast and transparent way

 **Key benefits:**